Help Center/ ServiceStage/ User Guide/ Component Management/ Cloning Components in Batches

 Environment

-You can perform the following operations to synchronize the environments to which components belong in batches:
+You can perform the following operations to set the environment to which components belong in batches for components deployed in the same mode:

 1. Move the cursor to the Environment drop-down list of the specified component and click .